iter8-tools/iter8/README.md

 1. Performance testing of HTTP services.
 2. Performance testing of gRPC services.
 3. A/B/n testing of applications and ML models
-4. Reliable and automated traffic engineering: blue-green and canary
+4. Reliable and automated routing: blue-green and canary

 ## :rocket: Iter8 experiment